tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-01-graphql-relevance-and-documentation-strategies.md

 Second, I made the rounds with job search websites, only finding a small number of technical writing jobs that specifically referenced GraphQL.

 My guess is that maybe the movement is [driven by developers who decide to use it](https://medium.freecodecamp.org/so-whats-this-graphql-thing-i-keep-hearing-about-baf4d36c20cf), and they don’t think to get a tech writer involved?
-Or, GraphQL APIs are not be being implemented enough to be spotted in job ads or by recruiters?
+Or, GraphQL APIs are not being implemented enough to be spotted in job ads or by recruiters?

 However, tech writers that work with it do exist!
 Here, for example, is a technical writer, Andrew Johnston, at Shopify talking about their process of documenting a GraphQL API at Shopify: